moroso/docs/OS/OS.md

     - If the request should succeed, Console Server calls the use_frame_buffer syscall with TID 1 and buffer ID 4
-        - kernel verifies that Thread 1 has access to buffer 4, and completes the write to the mapped address
+        - kernel verifies that Thread 1 has access to buffer 4, and completes the write to the console
     - if the request should fail, the Console Server ignores it

 The same protocol can be used for other I/O resources, such as sound.

-Additionally, there kernel and hardware will have no notion of text, so we will have instead a text-mode server that manages text-based display services.
+Additionally, the kernel and hardware will have no notion of text, so we will have instead a text-mode server that manages text-based display services.

 Expect VGA graphics.